srappel/census_workshop_2021/content/tutorial.md

 <p>As you may notice, however, the rest of the U.S. is still present.
 Indeed, selecting alone does not isolate your data.
 Right-click on your shapefile name in the Table of Contents on the left, hover over <strong>Selection</strong>, and click on <strong>Make Layer From Selected Features</strong>. <em>Remember this option</em> &mdash; it will save you a lot of time and energy throughout your GIS career!</p>

 <p>You should have a new layer listed on your Table of Contents; it will be called something like &quot;US_tract_2010 selection.&quot; Go ahead and remove your original shapefile and data table (right click them and select <strong>Remove</strong>), since all of our data is now concentrated in this brand new layer.
 Zoom in a bit if necessary; you will notice that you have isolated your area of interest!</p>

+You could save this layer as it's own shapefile, or create new selections to repeat the process for the entire state or different counties.

 <p><img alt="Milwaukee County isolated in ArcMap" src="https://s3.amazonaws.com/libapps/accounts/112972/images/16-milwaukeeisolated-new.png" /></p>